Thursday, June 21, 2012

 The D23 website posted a set of 23 questions and answers from the Brave crew.

-Our favorites from the 23 questions are below - but make sure to read the full article here to catch of the questions.
+Our favorites from the 23 questions are below – but make sure to read the full article here (UPDATED: The link is removed as the post is no longer active) to read the full list of questions.